 We compete for a lot of things when it comes to work but personally I think our biggest competition is with ourselves.

 There is a way you can use comparison for inspiration.
 The people who you admire that are doing well or doing what you want to be doing can help you learn, grow and move forward.

-It might mean following someone’s blog and taking action on their advice (in line with what’s best for you, of course) or it might be something more hands on like mentoring.
-It might mean modelling your career on someone successful.
-Important note – modelling is not straight copying.
+It might mean following someone’s blog and taking action on their advice (in line with what’s best for you, of course) or it might be something more hands-on like mentoring.
+It might mean modeling your career on someone successful.
+Important note – modeling is not straight copying.
 You need to add your own personal spark to your career and life.

 Be happy for people and believe in abundance

 Earlier we talked about people making a lot of money and being promoted and all the other good stuff that can happen in our careers.